LeZheng/Owl-CL-document/CLHS-doc/22-Printer.md

 * 也见(See Also):

-*print-pretty*, Section 22.2.1.4 (Pretty Print Dispatch Tables)
+*print-pretty*, Section 22.2.1.4 (美观打印分派表)

 * 注意(Notes):

 The intent is that the initial value of this variable should cause `traditional' pretty printing of code.
 In general, however, you can put a value in *print-pprint-dispatch* that makes pretty-printed output look exactly like non-pretty-printed output.
 Setting *print-pretty* to true just causes the functions contained in the current pprint dispatch table to have priority over normal print-object methods; it has no magic way of enforcing that those functions actually produce pretty output.
-For details, see Section 22.2.1.4 (Pretty Print Dispatch Tables).
+For details, see Section 22.2.1.4 (美观打印分派表).

 ### <span id="V-PRINT-PRETTY">变量 *PRINT-PRETTY*</span>